bpp/bpp-manual/bpp-4-manual.md

 1:45 spent in MCMC

-Summarizing the species-delimitation sample in file mcmc.txt
+Summarizing the species-delimitation sample in file out.mcmc.txt

 Number of species-delimitation models = 5